LizzyFox-code/BrgContainer/README.md

 More information about BRG - https://docs.unity3d.com/Manual/batch-renderer-group.html.

-The Unity **Batch Rendering Group Tool** provides a high-level API for instancing data reading and writing.
+The **Brg Container** provides high-level API for instancing data reading and writing.
 It supports UBO and SSBO buffer types, so it can be used for GLES.

-Current version of tool has only **Frustum culling**.
+Supports types of culling:
+ - Frustum culling

 ## Dependencies
  - Unity Mathematics: 1.2.6